The framework

 Eight domains of return.

-The Interrupted Self is the diagnostic taxonomy within the Returning Model — eight territories where development was interrupted under survival conditions.
-It works as both a way to formulate cases and a map of where the work of return needs to happen.
+The Interrupted Self is the map within the Returning Model — eight territories where development was interrupted under survival conditions.
+It works as both a way to understand the self and a path of where the work of return can happen.

 01Safety 02Trust 03Power 04Esteem 05Intimacy 06Attachment 07Culture 08Intuition The Self IN RETURN

-The eight elements are organized in two layers: five foundational psychological needs grounded in the trauma-informed practice tradition, and three further elements original to the Returning Model that name dimensions the foundational five do not fully reach.
+The eight elements are organized in two layers: five foundational psychological needs grounded in the trauma-informed practice tradition, and three further elements original to the Returning Model that name dimensions specific to culture, self, and identity.

 The foundational five — Safety, Trust, Power & Control, Esteem, Intimacy — align with the disrupted cognitive themes used as the working architecture of Cognitive Processing Therapy (Resick et al., 2017), drawing on McCann & Pearlman’s (1990) constructivist self-development theory.
 Attachment, Culture, and Intuition are added from clinical work with the populations this model centers.